-After selecting the winning bid, the Authority reserves the right to change the final aggregate principal amount of the 2011B Bonds and each final annual principal amount (the "Final Aggregate Principal Amount" and the "Final Annual Principal Amounts," respectively; collectively, the "Final Amounts").
-In determining the Final Amounts, the Authority will not reduce or increase the Revised Aggregate Principal Amount by more than 10% of such amount.
-THE SUCCESSFUL BIDDER MAY NOT WITHDRAW ITS BID OR CHANGE THE INTEREST RATES BID OR THE INITIAL REOFFERING PRICES (AS HEREIN DEFINED) AS A RESULT OF ANY CHANGES MADE TO THE REVISED AMOUNTS WITHIN THESE LIMITS.
-The dollar amount bid by the successful bidder will be adjusted to reflect any adjustment in the aggregate principal amount of the 2011B Bonds.
-Such adjusted bid price will reflect changes in the dollar amount of the underwriter's discount and original issue discount/premium, if any, but will not change the selling compensation per \$1,000 of par amount of bonds from the selling compensation that would have been received based on the purchase price in the winning bid and the Initial Reoffering Prices.
-The interest rate specified by the successful bidder for each maturity and the Initial Reoffering Prices will not change.
-The Authority anticipates that the Final Amounts and the adjusted bid price will be communicated to the successful bidder by 10:00 A.M., RICHMOND, VIRGINIA TIME, on the day following the sale date.
+After selecting the winning bid, the State Treasurer may adjust the Revised Aggregate Principal Amount and the Revised Annual Principal Amount of each maturity of the 2011A-2 Bonds.
+In determining the final aggregate principal amount of the 2011A-2 Bonds and each final annual principal amount (the "Final Aggregate Principal Amount" and the "Final Principal Amount," respectively, and collectively, the "Final Amounts"), the State Treasurer will not increase or reduce the aggregate principal amount by more than 10% of such amount.
+THE SUCCESSFUL BIDDER MAY NOT WITHDRAW ITS BID OR CHANGE THE INTEREST RATES BID OR THE INITIAL REOFFERING PRICES AS A RESULT OF ANY CHANGES MADE TO THE REVISED AMOUNTS WITHIN THESE LIMITS.
+The dollar amount bid by the successful bidder will be adjusted to reflect changes in the aggregate principal amounts of the 2011A-2 Bonds.
+Such adjusted bid price will reflect changes in the dollar amount of the underwriter's discount and the original issue discount/premium, if any, but will not change the selling compensation per \$1,000 of par amount of 2011A-2 Bonds from the selling compensation that would have been received based on the purchase price in the winning bid and the Initial Reoffering Prices.
+The interest rate specified by the successful bidder for each maturity at the Initial Reoffering Prices will not change.
+The Final Amounts and the adjusted bid price will be communicated to the successful bidder within 24 hours after the receipt of the Initial Reoffering Prices from the successful bidder.